Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Topologically Massive Gravity and Quantization

 \vs

-Taking the massless limit we have a direct correspondence: the unphysical ghost field $\phi$ becomes a physical massless scalar field known as dilaton (having one physical degree of freedom), and $h_{\mu\nu}^{}$ becomes the massless graviton field of a 3d pure GR theory that has no physical degree of freedom and simply does not propagate in the Landau gauge.\ We have seen explicitly that the correct massless limit of the TMG is not just a pure GR, but instead it contains the pure GR theory plus an extra massless scalar degree of freedom (known as the dilaton $\phi\hs$).\ This is because the 3d massless pure GR theory has no physical degree of freedom, and the one physical degree of freedom of the 3d massive graviton in the TMG theory is converted to the one physical degree of freedom of the scalar dilaton field in the massless limit.\ This massless dilaton field $\phi$ couples to the trace of energy momentum tensor $T_{\mu\nu}^{}$.\ Taking out this extra scalar dilaton field leads to a discontinuity between the 3d pure gravity theory and the massless limit of the original 3d TMG theory.\ On the other hand, our present covariant formulation the TMG theory (including the unphysical dilaton field $\phi$) can provide a consistent realization of the massless limit of the TMG theory, because our covariant formulation naturally conserves the physical degrees of freedom of the TMG theory.
+Taking the massless limit we have a direct correspondence: the unphysical scalar field $\phi$ becomes a physical massless scalar field known as dilaton (having one physical degree of freedom), and $h_{\mu\nu}^{}$ becomes the massless graviton field of a pure 3d GR theory (denoted as GR$_3$) that has no physical degree of freedom and simply does not propagate in the Landau gauge.\ We have seen explicitly that the correct massless limit of the TMG is not just a pure GR$_3$, but instead it contains the pure GR$_3$ theory plus an extra massless scalar degree of freedom (known as the dilaton $\phi\hs$).\ This is because the massless pure GR$_3$ theory has no physical degree of freedom, and the one physical degree of freedom of the 3d massive graviton in the WTMG theory is converted to the one physical degree of freedom of the scalar dilaton field in the massless limit.\ This massless dilaton field $\phi$ couples to the trace of energy momentum tensor $T_{\mu\nu}^{}\hs$.\ Taking out this extra scalar dilaton field leads to a discontinuity between the 3d pure gravity theory and the massless limit of the conventional 3d TMG theory.\footnote{ In passing, the appearance of a dilaton-like scalar contribution in the massless limit of graviton-exchange was shown for a 4-point matter scattering amplitude\,\cite{other2a-3d-CS}.\ However, our current WTMG formula has essential difference from \cite{other2a-3d-CS} because we introduce the dilaton field $\phi$ through the Weyl transformation \eqref{eq:CT-gmunu} and explicitly determines dilation-graviton interactions at the action (Lagrangian) level.\ The constraint between the dilaton $\phi$ and the trace of graviton field ($h$) is imposed through our second gauge-fixing term \eqref{eq:gaugefix-2}.}\ On the other hand, our new formulation of the WTMG theory (including the unphysical dilaton field $\phi$) can provide a consistent realization of the massless limit of the TMG theory, because our WTMG formulation naturally conserves the physical degrees of freedom of the TMG theory.

 Next, for comparison, we consider the 3d massless GR with the harmonic gauge-fixing: \beq \mathcal{L}_{\rm{GR}}^{} =\, \frac{1}{\,\kappa^2\,}\sqrt{-g\,}R - \frac{1}{\,{2}\hs\xi\,} \Big(\hsm\partial_{\nu}^{}h^{\mn}\!-\!\frac{1}{\hs 2\hs}\partial_{\mu}^{} h\Big)^{\hsm\!2}, \eeq where we flip an overall sign such that the Einstein-Hilbert term has the correct sign for the massless graviton.\ Then, we derive the massless graviton propagator: \beqs